International contract security requirements

 How personnel get a North Atlantic Treaty Organization clearance

-Organizations that have obtained the required NATO organization clearances can request NATO clearance for their employees.
-The program will send you a NATO security briefing form to be completed by the company security officer (CSO) and the employee.
+Organizations that have obtained the required NATO FSC can request NATO personnel security clearance for their employees.
+Once the Canadian personnel security clearance has been granted, the CSP will send you a NATO security briefing form to be completed and signed by the company security officer and the employee.
 Once approved, the employee is considered NATO security cleared, with access to NATO information and assets respecting the need-to-know principle.

-Learn more about NATO security requirements in Chapter 10: International organizations – section 10.2 North Atlantic Treaty Organization of the Contract Security Manual.
+Learn more about NATO security requirements in Section 10.2 North Atlantic Treaty Organization of the Contract Security Manual (CSM).

 Getting approval for visits to secure sites

-If you are hosting a visit to a secure site in Canada, or visiting a secure site abroad, you must get approval from PSPC's Contract Security Program.
+If you are hosting a visit to a secure site in Canada, or visiting a secure site abroad, you must get approval from the CSP.

 Learn how to get approval for visits to secure sites.